 Community Outreach – Although the city attorney does not provide legal services to the public–their attorney-client relationship is with the city itself—the City Attorney will assist residents with informational services to assist the residents in finding other legal assistance, as well as obtaining various city services.

 Alex Boswell-Ebersole, Assistant City Attorney

 Audrey Vance is a Florida native, practicing law in Lee County since 1988.
 She received her Bachelor’s of Science, with Honors, from the University of Florida, College of Liberal Arts & Sciences, in Environmental Sciences and her Juris Doctorate (law degree) at the University of Miami in 1988.
 Ms. Vance began her career as an Assistant State Attorney for the State Attorney’s Office .
 She worked for over ten years at the Lee County Attorney’s Office.
 In June of 2000, the Bonita Springs City Council chose Ms. Vance to serve as their interim City Attorney, offering her the regular City Attorney position in October of that year.
 Since that time, Ms. Vance has been responsible for all aspects of the legal needs of the City of Bonita Springs.

 Ms. Vance has been active in organizations promoting professionalism in local government law.
 She has served on the Florida Bar’s City County and Local Government Certification Committee, serving as its Chair in 2004-05, and is on the Board of Directors for the Florida Municipal Attorney’s Association (FMAA).
-She lives with her husband and their two sons in Bonita Springs, after moving from Fort Myers to the home they built in Bonita Springs in 1998.
+In 2014-2015, she served as the FMAA president.
+She lives with her husband since building a home here in Bonita Springs in 1998.